 The goal of wildlife rehabilitation is to provide professional care to sick, injured, and orphaned wild animals so they can ultimately be returned to their natural habitats.
 Those animals that sustain injuries or illnesses that prevent them from living successfully in the wild usually are euthanized – have their suffering ended in a humane fashion.
-Occasionally, individuals who have recovered from their injuries but are not able to survive in the wild are placed in education facilities.

 Wildlife rehabilitation is not an attempt to turn wild animals into pets.
 Patients are held in captivity only until they are able to live independently in the wild.
 Fear of humans is a necessary survival trait for wild animals and every effort is made to minimize human contact and prevent the taming of rehabilitation patients.
 Often, this is an elaborate and time-consuming process.

 Wildlife rehabilitators work with veterinarians to assess injuries and diagnose a variety of illnesses.
 Rehabilitators must be able to administer triage the patient and consult the veterinarian.
 Because wild animals are so different from domestic animals, rehabilitators need extensive knowledge about the species in their care, including natural history, nutritional requirements, behavioral issues, and caging considerations.
 They also need to understand any dangers the animals may present to rehabilitators.